Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: INTRODUCTION

 \section{INTRODUCTION}

-The dark energy and dark matter are two unsolved problems in astrophysics and high energy physics.
-Today many observations including Type Ia supernovae, cosmic microwave background (CMB), baryon acoustic oscillations (BAO), weak lensing, rotation curve, larger scale structure point out that dark energy accounts for $73\%$, dark matter $23\%$ and ordinary baryonic matter only $4\%$ \citep{2004ApJ...607..665R, 2011ApJS..192...18K}.
-Following these observations, many theoretical models have been proposed \citep{2003RvMP...75..559P, 2006IJMPD..15.1753C, 2017PhR...696....1W, 2011CoTPh..56..525L}.
-For example, dark energy includes quintessence, phantom quintom and other models.
-Dark matter includes Cold Dark Matter (CDM) \citep{1991ApJ...378..496D, 1997ApJ...490..493N, 1996ApJ...462..563N}, Warm Dark Matter (WDM) and Scalar Field Dark Matter (SFDM) \citep{2005PhRvD..71f3534V, 2006PhLB..642..192A, 2000NewA....5..103G, 2000PhRvL..85.1158H, 2017PhRvD..95d3541H, 2016PhR...643....1M, 2000ApJ...534L.127P, 1990PhRvL..64.1084P, 2014NatPh..10..496S, 1994PhRvD..50.3650S, 1983PhRvD..28.1243T}.
-The scalar field play an important role in dark matter and dark energy models.
+The dark matter and dark energy are two unsolved problems in cosmology and particle physics.
+Today many observations, including Type Ia supernovae, cosmic microwave background (CMB), baryon acoustic oscillations (BAO), weak lensing, rotation curve, larger scale structure etc., have revealed that the dark energy accounts for $73\%$, the dark matter for $23\%$ and ordinary baryonic matter only for $4\%$ of the total mass-energy of the universe \citep[e.g.,][]{2004ApJ...607..665R, 2011ApJS..192...18K}.
+Following these observations, many theoretical models have been proposed \citep[e.g.,][]{2003RvMP...75..559P, 2006IJMPD..15.1753C, 2017PhR...696....1W, 2011CoTPh..56..525L}.
+For example, the phenomenological dark energy models include quintessence, phantom, quintom and other models.
+The dark matter includes Cold Dark Matter (CDM) \citep[e.g.,][]{1991ApJ...378..496D, 1997ApJ...490..493N, 1996ApJ...462..563N}, Warm Dark Matter (WDM) and Scalar Field Dark Matter (SFDM) \citep[e.g.,][]{2005PhRvD..71f3534V, 2006PhLB..642..192A, 2000NewA....5..103G, 2000PhRvL..85.1158H, 2017PhRvD..95d3541H, 2016PhR...643....1M, 2000ApJ...534L.127P, 1990PhRvL..64.1084P, 2014NatPh..10..496S, 1994PhRvD..50.3650S, 1983PhRvD..28.1243T}.
+The perfect fluid dark matter (PFDM) model has also been proposed recently \citep[e.g.,][]{2003RMxF...49..203G, 2003gr.qc.....3031K, 2010PhLB..694...10R, 2011IJTP...50.2655R, 2017PhRvD..95f4015X}.
+For spiral galaxies, under the assumption of the spherical symmetric mass distribution and perfect fluid matter, one can obtain the solution of the Einstein equation for spherical symmetric gravitational field.
+When the equation of state for spiral galaxies is around $-1/3$ \citep{2003RMxF...49..203G}, the PFDM model can explain the asymptotically flat rotation curves.